top of page

 Let’s explore five core drives - or archetypes - that influence our dance experience.
 Each one highlights a different aspect of what makes dancing so rich and meaningful.
 Most of us carry a blend of them within us… but usually, one or two stand out more clearly.

-1. Musicality – the pleasure of dancing in sync with the music
+1. Musicality: the pleasure of embodying the music

 For many dancers, music is the spark - the very reason we move.
 There’s a special joy in aligning movement with rhythm, melody, and the expressive qualities of a song.
 Some dancers are finely attuned to musical details and delight in hitting breaks, interpreting dynamics, or reflecting musical phrases through their movement.
 Others may not analyze it as much - they simply want to feel “in the music,” even if they can’t explain why.